 A challenging housing situation has worsened dramatically since 2017.
 Intensified with changes associated by the COVID pandemic, the cost of housing has increased along with a sharp decrease in the number of properties for sale.
 Additionally, there has been a reduction in the number of homes used for year-round rentals.
 In 2022, the median sales price of a single-family home in Brewster was \$775,000, an increase of 44% over \$540,000 in 2020, and an 99 % increase from the original Housing Summary statistic of \$389,750 in 2015.
 The affordability gap has also grown tremendously.
 The 2022 HUD-defined Barnstable County Area Median Family Income (\$115,600) could affordably purchase a home, with current tax and mortgage rates, at a maximum of \$420,579.
-In terms of ownership, 85% of Brewster year-round households own their own homes,

-31% of which are housing-cost burdened (paying over 30% of their income on housing), while 64% of Brewster year-round rental households are housing cost burdened.
+85% of Brewster year-round households own their own homes, 31% of which are housing-cost burdened (paying over 30% of their income on housing), while 64% of Brewster year-round rental households are housing cost burdened.

 Over the past six years, a clear pattern has emerged in Brewster's housing response.
-Town support has resulted in a number of housing initiatives and their corresponding Community Preservation Act (CPA), Town budget, and free cash funding.
+Town support has resulted in a number of housing initiatives and their corresponding Community Preservation Act (CPA), budget, and free cash funding.
 Creative collaboration, supportive teamwork, and resident involvement have exponentially increased the Town's efforts.
 Many of the strategies identified in the Town's 2017 Housing Production Plan (HPP) have been implemented.
 In 2017, the Town hired a part-time housing coordinator with CPA funds to coordinate the remaining strategies identified in that Plan.
 The Town then created a Municipal Affordable Housing Trust, supported with CPA funds and free cash allocations.
 In 2021, the Select Board adopted a policy to allocate 50% of the forecasted new short-term rental revenue to the Housing Trust.
 In 2017, Ocean Edge Resort received a special permit to create seasonal workforce housing on their property.
-The Housing Coordinator role has since been expanded to support all housing initiatives in the Town, including providing day-to-day resident support with housing questions.
-In recognition of the growing housing challenges and needs in the community, a part-time housing assistant position has been created and funded beginning FY24.